Lana Rhoades Flashes Her Curves In An Animal-Print Bra & Matching Miniskirt: ‘Tiger Kween’

 In the sexy snaps, Lana looked stunning in a tiger-striped bra top with black frilly trim.
 The garment flashed her toned arms and shoulders, as well as her ample cleavage and flat tummy.
 She added a matching miniskirt, which put her long, lean legs on full display.
 She accessorized the look with a thick bracelet around her wrist and dangling earrings.

 In the first photo, Lana sat on a wooden sculpture with her legs crossed and her knees hugged tightly to her chest.
 She wrapped her arms around her legs and gave a sultry stare into the camera.
-The second photo was very similar, but featured with Lana with her head tilted down and a serious look on her face.
+The second photo was very similar, but featured Lana with her head tilted down and a serious look on her face.

 Lana wore her long, dark brown hair pulled up into a high ponytail on top of her head.
 The sleek strands cascaded down her back and brushed over her shoulder.

 She opted for a full face of makeup in the shots.
 The application consisted of long lashes and black eyeliner.
-She also added pink eye shadow and sculpted brows to draw even more attention to her eyes.
-She complemented her sun kissed skin with pink blush on her cheeks and a shimmering highlighter on her face.
+She also added pink eyeshadow and sculpted brows to draw even more attention to her eyes.
+She complemented her sun-kissed skin with pink blush on her cheeks and a shimmering highlighter on her face.
 She completed the glam look with pink gloss on her full lips.

 Many of Lana’s over 8.8 million followers fell in love with the snap.
 Fans have clicked the like button on the post more than 911,000 times since its upload.
-Admirers also flocked to the comments section to leave over 4,000 messages for the model.
+Admirers also flocked to the comments section to leave more than 4,000 messages for the model.

 “Still not over this look.
 THE HAIR,” one fan stated.